BeryJu/gravity/docs/content/docs/install/_index.md

 - `DATA_PATH`: Path to store etcd data.
 Defaults to `./data`.
 - `INSTANCE_IDENTIFIER`: Unique identifier of an instance, should ideally not change.
 Defaults to the detected hostname.
 When running in Docker, this is configured via the `hostname` attribute.
-- `INSTANCE_IP`: This instance's reachable IP.
+- `INSTANCE_IP`: This instance's reachable IP address or a comma-separated list of IP addresses.
+The first address acts as the primary identifier for the instance (cluster membership, API, etcd).
+DHCP, DNS, and TFTP will each listen on the interface/address of every configured IP.
 When running in Docker and not using `network_mode: host`, this should be the host's IP.
 - `LISTEN_ONLY`: Enable listen-only mode.
 In listen-only mode, Gravity will not reply to any DHCP packets and will not run [discovery](../discovery).

 ### Advanced

 - `DEBUG`: Enable debug mode.
 This should not be set manually in most cases and is only intended for development environments.
-- `INSTANCE_LISTEN`: By default the instance will listen on `INSTANCE_IP`, but this option will override that.
+- `INSTANCE_LISTEN`: By default the instance will listen on the addresses in `INSTANCE_IP`, but this option will override that with a single address.
 Set to 0.0.0.0 when using Docker.
 - `ADMIN_PASSWORD`: Optionally set a default password for the admin user.
 If unset, a random password will be generated as described [above](#first-time-use).
 - `ADMIN_TOKEN`: Optionally set a token to be created on first start.
 If unset, no token will be created.
 - `SENTRY_ENABLED`: Enable Sentry error reporting and tracing.
 Defaults to `false`.